vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 There is no change on the charge limits rules.
 Going forward, we will look into how we can implement charge limits in a better way, that takes care of the merchants needs.

-To draft an agreement with a fix amount with the same charge limit as in V2, `pricing.type` should be set to `LEGACY`.
+To draft an agreement with a fixed amount with the same charge limit as in V2, `pricing.type` should be set to `LEGACY`.

 **Note**: `pricing.type` is an optional field.
 If not provided in the request the type will be defaulted to `LEGACY`.